ibm-cloud-docs/containers/storage-cos-install-addon.md

 1. [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-access_cluster)

 1. Save the following configuration as a file called `secret.yaml`.
+Provide either IAM credentials or HMAC, but not both.

     - For **IAM credentials**, use a combination of `apiKey` and `serviceId` from Object Storage.
     - For **HMAC credentials**, use `accessKey` and `secretKey` from Object Storage.